 As you might imagine, spending 37.5 hours a week staring at plankton for months on end was tedious work.
 It was so tedious that every few weeks one of my coworkers would suddenly stand up and run out of the lab building yelling “I CAN”T TAKE IT ANYMORE!!!” and then there was a good chance we would never see them again.
 We called this “going plankton.”
 Someone else was then hired to take their place.
 Because almost everyone who worked there went plankton at some point (usually about three months in), a lot of people ended up sorting through those plankton samples over a couple of years.

 This tedious work was important because if we plankton-pickers had just spent an hour sorting through one sample and then said “That’s good enough.
-Let’s play Angry Birds!” we would not have had enough information to figure out where baby shrimp are most likely to be in an estuary.
+Let’s play Fortnite!” we would not have had enough information to figure out where baby shrimp are most likely to be in an estuary.
 We needed to look through hundreds of samples from different locations and times.
 This provided the scientists with enough data to find patterns and come to conclusions that would help anyone predict where baby shrimp are most likely to be in an estuary.
 (You can read the scientific paper for this research project with their results here.)

 Eventually I went plankton and left that job, but since then I have seen this painstaking process occur with every other scientific research project I’ve been involved with.